springone-tour-2020-cicd/katacoda-scenarios/cicd-for-k8s/6-buildpacks/step3.md

 ## Validate that an image was built

 Within a short time, you should see a new image in your [Docker Hub](https://hub.docker.com) account.
-In the meantime, continue reading to learn how kpack works behind the scenes and how you can trace progress and results.
+In the meantime, continue reading to learn how kpack works behind the scenes and how you can track progress and results.

 ## Behind the scenes